toschdev/cli-app-testnet/README.md

 `ignite testnet` is an app developed for [Ignite CLI](https://github.com/ignite/cli).

-The Ignite App adds `ignite testnet` commands that allow launching new Cosmos testnet blockchains by interacting with the Ignite Chain to coordinate with validators.
+It is designed to facilitate the launching and management of new Cosmos testnet blockchains.
+This application streamlines the process of coordinating with validators and managing testnet deployments by leveraging the robust features of the Ignite Chain.
+With its specialized ignite testnet commands, users can efficiently initiate, configure, and control various aspects of their Cosmos testnets.

 ## Install